CitizenLabDotCo/citizenlab/docs/README.md

   - 3 different colors (main, secondary, text) are configurable in Admin HQ
 - The clustering prototype has been moved to its own dashboard tab

-### Know issues

-- Similar ideas and making new clusterings sometimes fails

 ## 2018-12-26

 ### Fixed